This post contains affiliate links.

 Being a parenting blogger is not a unique club only a few people will be allowed to join.
 Anyone can start a blog, within a few minutes in fact, and start putting their content out there.

 But how do you start a mummy blog from scratch?
 What do you need to do first?
+How can you make it a success quickly?
 This post is going to answer all of those questions!

 This is going to be a lengthy post, just to warn you, so settle down and get a cup of tea on the go so that you can relax.
 If you’re looking for a shorter read, check out my post 10 easy steps to starting a money-making mum blog.